-Advice on the advantages of a mid-term vs short term business loans — which amount to near $600 billion across 7,000 lenders — can be hard to find.
-While a search for financing usually means growth, and should, therefore, because, for celebration, it often feels more like plodding through a sea of options, jargon, and aggressive promotional material.
-This guide will clear the confusion by helping you determine which term loans are right for your business, and laying out all you need to know at each step of the process.
+Advice on the advantages of midterm vs. short-term business loans — which amount to nearly $600 billion across 7,000 lenders — can be hard to find.
+While a search for financing usually means growth and should, therefore, because for celebration.
+It often feels like plodding through a sea of options, jargon, and aggressive promotional material.
+This guide will clear the confusion by helping you determine.
+Which term loans are right for your business, and lay out all you need to know at each step of the process.

 Step 1: Start with the basics

 Let’s begin with a working definition.
 A term loan is a lump sum (the “loan amount”) borrowed from a lender and paid off at certain intervals over a set amount of time (or “term”).
 If you’ve bought a car or a house, you probably have experience with term loans.
 Like mortgages and car loans, business-term loans are among the most common forms of financing available.

 Step 2: Know your reasons

 Term loans serve specific purposes.
 Offering lower interest rates than credit cards, they make investments in long-term business growth possible.
 However, using a term loan covers a cash shortage when you don’t expect business growth soon.
 Or using one to cover an expense you expect to repay in a few weeks may drag down rather than boost your business.

 A term loan is perfect for investing in an opportunity that will create a steady cash stream soon.

 - Moving into a new office to accommodate increasing employees and clients.